cmu-sei/GHOSTS/docs/ghosts/core/api.md

 # GHOSTS Core API Overview

-The GHOSTS API enables the programmatic orchestration of all agents you have deployed to your range.
+The GHOSTS API enables the control and orchestration of non-player characters (NPCs) within a deployment.
+It supports logging, reporting, and managing individual, groups of, or entire deployments of client installs.

 ## Installation